Job Prospects... At a glance

 MBIE Building and Housing: www.business.govt.nz/lbp

 The number of students completing Level 4 qualifications in the category Bricklaying and Stonemasonry has been steady at around 20 since 2009, except for a peak of 50 in 2012.
-This means there has been a low but steady supply of new bricklayers over the last few years.
+This means there has been a low and decreasing supply of new bricklayers over the last few years.

 Qualification completions chart